ThreeMammals/Ocelot/docs/features/routing.rst

 In this example Ocelot will only match requests that have a matching URL path and the query string starts with ``unitId=something``.
 You can have other queries after this but you must start with the matching parameter.
 Also Ocelot will swap the ``{uid}`` parameter from the query string and use it in the downstream request path.

-Note, the best practice is giving different placeholder name than the name of query parameter due to `restrictions <#restrictions-on-use>`_ on usage.
+  Note, the best practice is giving different placeholder name than the name of query parameter due to :ref:`routing-merging-of-query-parameters`.

+.. _routing-catch-all-query-string:

 Catch All Query String
 ^^^^^^^^^^^^^^^^^^^^^^